Rosario Crocetta: Fight against Mafia and assassination attempts

 Throughout his political career, Crocetta has been a forthright proponent of the fight against organized crime in Sicily.
 Consequently, he has been the target of several Mafia attacks.

 In 2003, a plot to kill Crocetta during the patronal feast of the Immaculate Conception involving a Lithuanian killer was thwarted by the local Carabinieri.
 After that episode, Crocetta was placed under security.

 In 2008, a failed plan to kill Crocetta was made public by the district attorney of Caltanissetta; as a result, Crocetta was immediately placed under tighter security.

 In 2010, a new assassination plot against Crocetta was thwarted, and five people affiliated with the local Mafia were arrested.

 Personal life

 Crocetta is openly gay.
 He was the first openly gay mayor in Italy when he became Mayor of Gela in 2003 till 2009.
-He is also the second openly gay head of a regional government in Italy after Nichi Vendola when he was the President of Sicily between 2012-2017.
+He is also the second openly gay head of a regional government in Italy after Nichi Vendola when he was the President of Sicily between 2012 and 2017.